planetfederal/GeoGig/doc/technical/source/geogig-binary.rst

 .. note::
     In representing trees we split the count of tree contents into three fields: features, trees, and buckets.
-Because of the way GeoGit builds trees, buckets must be zero when either of the other two fields is nonzero.
+Because of the way GeoGig builds trees, buckets must be zero when either of the other two fields is nonzero.

-    We should probably document how exactly GeoGit builds trees :)
+    We should probably document how exactly GeoGig builds trees :)

 .. code-block:: none